 Login below, or create an account for free.

 In 2009 Professor Peter Steinberg was appointed the inaugural Director and CEO of SIMS.
-He is concurrently Professor of Biology at the University of New South Wales and a Visiting Professor in the Singapore Centre for Life Environmental Sciences Engineering at Nanyang Technological University, Singapore.
+He is concurrently Professor of Biology at the University of New South Wales, Sydney and a Visiting Professor in the Singapore Centre for Life Environmental Sciences Engineering at Nanyang Technological University, Singapore.

 Professor Steinberg has brought to SIMS his extensive research and academic experience together with commercial knowledge.
 He has been a Fulbright Scholar, a Queen Elizabeth II Fellow and CEO of a publically listed biotechnology company focusing on the development of novel antibacterials from marine organisms.